UCLA Urology: Mission Statement

 The BLNA group advising the Dean of UCLA’s DGSOM, Vice Chancellor, and CEO of UCLA Health on initiatives for the DGSOM Anti-racism roadmap.
 In addition to clinical care, research and teaching, the BLNA’s scope of service to DGSOM includes committee work, assuming the role of champion for diversity efforts within departments, and community/faculty/trainee/student outreach, recruitment, and mentoring/sponsorship of BLNA students, residents, and fellowship trainees who are consistently under-represented in medicine.

-Recent Publications by UCLA Urology Faculty and Trainees
+Select Publications by UCLA Urology Faculty and Trainees

 The Distinct Impacts of Race and Genetic Ancestry on Health, Nature Medicine, May 2022